bu3alwa/dog-company/README.md

 - Counter did not reset
 - Formatting on menus has started.
 - The slider is being a pain, I found I that sort of works.
 Not user friendly nor worked completely.
 Another one, user frindly just not working as much as the other one.
 MADMAN HELP!
+- Expressway is the new font for all the main content, link provided above in fonts.
+- Has looked into templates for the forums, I'm thinking we can use "subsilver2" for our template.
+Then modify from there.
+While researching I found some really cool looking rank images that would be cool to add.
+I've shown Gumby and he should be able to make then suit our needs really well.